berserkware/installies/docs/source/index.rst

 Welcome to the Installies documentation!
 ========================================

-Installies is a site for managing, organizing, and retrieving bash scripts for use to install, remove, update or compile apps on linux.
+Installies is a site for managing, organizing, and retrieving shell scripts for use to install, remove, update or compile apps on linux.
 This is the documentation on how to use Installies.